YourOnly-One/content/p/en-ph/pages/privacy-policy.md

 If you require any more information or have any questions about our Privacy Policy, please feel free to [](contact-us.md).

-## Personal identification information
+## Personally Identifiable Information ("PII")

-We may collect personal identification information from Users in a variety of ways, including, but not limited to, when Users visit our site, fill out a form, respond to a survey, join contests and promotions, and in connection with other activities, services, features, or resources we make available on our Site.
+We may collect Personally Identifiable Information or PII from Users in a variety of ways, including, but not limited to, when Users visit our site, fill out a form, respond to a survey, join contests and promotions, and in connection with other activities, services, features, or resources we make available on our Site.
 Users may be asked for, as appropriate, name, email address, mailing address, phone number, or other details.
 Users may, however, visit our Site anonymously.
-We will collect personal identification information from Users only if they voluntarily submit such information to us.
-Users can always refuse to supply personally identification information, except that it may prevent them from engaging in certain Site related activities.
+We will collect PII from Users only if they voluntarily submit such information to us.
+Users can always refuse to supply PII, except that it may prevent them from engaging in certain Site related activities.

-## Non-personal identification information
+## Non-Personally Identifiable Information

-We may collect non-personal identification information about Users whenever they interact with our Site.
-Non-personal identification information may include the browser name, the type of computer and technical information about Users, means of connection to our Site, such as the operating system and the Internet service providers utilized, and other similar information.
+We may collect non-Personally Identifiable Information about Users whenever they interact with our Site.
+Non-PII may include the browser name, the type of computer and technical information about Users, means of connection to our Site, such as the operating system and the Internet service providers utilized, and other similar information.

 ## Log Files